Value = £2,100,000

 The new landscaping to Chapel Court depicts the footprint of the original Chapel walls which was built in 1349 for the victims of the Black Death.
 It also gives pride of place to the new memorial of Sir Walter Manny – the monastery’s principle founder.
 The memorial marks the final resting place of Sir Walter Manny and is constructed of a beautiful Travertine tombstone, with base, plinth and eased arrises also of Travertine stone.
 On it is carved Sir Walter Manny, Died 1372.

-As part of the project, Bakers of Danbury carried out conservation and restoration works to the external fabric of the Chapel visible from Chapel Court.
+As part of the conservation of The Charterhouse London, Bakers of Danbury carried out conservation and restoration works to the external fabric of the Chapel visible from Chapel Court.
 The extensive fabric repairs include stone cleaning and lime mortar repointing to the whole chapel and tower, as well as the traditional method of shelter coating to help preserve the softer friable stone.
 Where necessary Kentish Ragstone and Elm Park Bath stone supplied by Bakers of Danbury’s sister company Collins and Curtis Masonry sympathetically replaced stone which was beyond repair.

 THE MUSEUM AND LEARNING CENTRE